rhamlin/stargate/docs/schema_definition.md

 ### Literals
 The match statement may contain a literal.
 The literal must match the data type of the field it is  referring to.
 ### Variables
 Every third argument in the match statement is a variable.
-In the example above, it is the 'customerName' These are specified at query time with a `-matchArguments` parameter.
+In the example above, it is the 'customerName' These are specified at query time with a `-match` parameter.
 ### Include Statement
 The include statement states which fields need to be included in the resulting json.
 Only fields on that entity are supported.
 ### Relationships